npgall/mobility-rpc/documentation/ProtocolMessageStructures.md

-The internal structure of Mobility-RPC protocol messages.
-See [MobilityRpcProtocol](MobilityRpcProtocol.md) for an overview of the protocol.
+# Mobility-RPC Protocol Messages #

+This page discusses the internal structure of messages which instances of the Mobility-RPC library exchange with each other over the network.
+For background on this design, see [MobilityRpcProtocol](MobilityRpcProtocol.md).

-# Mobility-RPC Protocol Message Definitions #
+# Protocol Message Definitions #

 Mobility-RPC uses [Google Protocol Buffers](http://code.google.com/apis/protocolbuffers/) (protobuf) to encode messages for sending _on the wire_.